Sun and heat protection for babies and kids

 - You can protect your child from the sun by ‘slipping’ on appropriate clothing, ‘slopping’ on sunscreen (on babies over 6 months old), ‘slapping’ on a hat, ‘seeking’ shade and ‘sliding’ on sunglasses.

-- Severe dehydration is very dangerous for young children.
-See a doctor immediately if your baby has signs of severe dehydration.
+- See a doctor immediately if your baby has signs of severe dehydration or heatstroke.

-Cancer Council Australia recommends taking steps to protect your baby or child from the sun whenever the UV index reaches 3 or above.
+Cancer Council Australia recommends protecting your baby or child from the sun whenever the UV index reaches 3 or above.

 What is the UV Index?

-The UV Index is a handy tool that tells you how intense UV radiation is at any time during the day.
-A UV index of 3 or above means the UV radiation level is high enough to damage your skin and lead to skin cancer.
+The UV Index tells you how intense the UV radiation is at any time during the day.
+A UV index of 3 or above means the radiation level is high enough to damage your skin.

 Babies under 12 months old should be kept away from direct sunlight when UV levels reach 3 or above.

 The amount of UV radiation varies across Australia and changes based on the season and time of day.
-You can check the following sources for the UV Index in your area and information on the times of day when you need to use sun protection:
+You can find out the UV Index in your area by checking:

 - the Bureau of Meteorology website